 To help keep things smooth, it’s a good idea to arrange different moving times with your housemates.
 If you’re all trying to move into your shared house at the same time, it can be tricky bringing all your boxes and personal items into the house, especially if you've roped in family or friends to help.

 If you're moving in with friends, set up a calendar and assign one day to each person.
 Or one person could move in the morning and another in the afternoon on each day.
 Just make sure to give others a bit of space if you’re the first one in the house.

 If you don’t know your housemates yet, contact your landlord and ask them to set up daily slots for each of you.

 Wipe down touch points

-Touch points are surfaces and objects that can get contaminated with coronavirus when someone carrying the virus coughs or breathes close to them.
+Touch points are surfaces and objects that can get contaminated with bugs or viruses.
 These could be kitchen surfaces, door-handles and bathroom towels – anything you touch that other people will also come into contact with.

-It’s essential to keep all touch points as clean as possible.
-To do this when you’re moving in:
+Try to keep all touch points as clean as possible:

 - carry tissues with you to open doors